How to build strength of mind and body – easy tips from an online fitness expert

 Like many gay men, I didn’t have the best introduction to sport and fitness at school.
 I went to a very rugby-focused school and if you weren’t good at rugby, you were essentially written off.

 It wasn’t until my late teens that I started running and realised I was quite good at it and – amazingly – enjoyed it!
 So, that opened my eyes to the world of exercise and fitness, but it wasn’t until about eight years into my working career – I used to be in marketing – that I started getting into fitness again, doing triathlons and then the London Marathon.

-All of this sparked an idea inside about working in the Fitness Industry, so I re-trained to be a PT – that was seven
+All of this sparked an idea about working in the Fitness Industry.
+I re-trained to be a PT – that was seven

 Generally, we think of fitness about being all about what you do in the gym.
 How does it work when you’re an online Personal Trainer?

-My approach is holistic, so yes there are great, easy-to-follow workouts and personalised nutrition coaching to fit any schedule, but I encourage my clients to look inwards too, to help them develop mental as well as physical strength.
+My approach is holistic.
+I do create workouts and personalised nutrition coaching to fit any schedule, but I also encourage my clients to look inwards, to help them develop mental as well as physical strength.

 We’ve all got lots of reasons why we’re not as focused on our health and fitness as we could be, how do you help clients to break through those obstacles and get serious about health?

 I think that’s one of the problems with the fitness industry, that people have to get ‘serious’ about their health and fitness – it makes people think of super-rigid diets and overbearing, shouty PTs who are never happy with their clients’ progress.